Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 User-Friendly Interface

 An easy-to-use user interface will save you time and effort when using a VPN, especially if you're not familiar with the technical side of this software.
-You'll want to choose a VPN that offers a stable, encrypted connection with just a click or a tap.
-The interface should also allow you to select a specific server location through a simple search or scroll feature.
+You'll want to choose a VPN that offers ease of use, with a stable, encrypted connection with just a click or a tap.
+The interface should also allow you to select a specific server location through a search or scroll feature.

 Compatibility with a Range of Operating Systems